noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ![[Pasted image 20240728172152.png]]
 ![[Pasted image 20240728172202.png]]

-The study *'Single- and double-strand DNA breaks in rat brain cells after acute exposure to radio frequency electromagnetic radiation'*, conducted by Taylor & Francis Ltd (1996), found
+The study *'Single- and double-strand DNA breaks in rat brain cells after acute exposure to radio frequency electromagnetic radiation'*, conducted by Taylor & Francis Ltd (1996), aimed to investigate the effects of continuious exposure to 2450MHz (2.45Ghz) EMF